triloy8/ragfeed-rs/README.md

 # ⚠️ Work in Progress

-APIs, error handling, and resilience safeguards are evolving as I work through the roadmap tasks.
+This is a working prototype but APIs, error handling, and resilience safeguards are evolving as I work through the roadmap tasks.
+Things will break without notice for now.

 ## Roadmap